symmetricalboy/gen-alt-text/README.md

 ![Extension Icon](./public/icon/gen-alt-text.svg)

-This browser extension automatically generates detailed, accessible alt text for images and videos you add to posts on Bluesky, using Google Gemini AI.
+This browser extension helps you generate detailed, accessible alt text for images and videos you add to posts on Bluesky, using Google Gemini AI.

 ## Features

-*   **Automatic Alt Text Generation:** Get suggested alt text instantly when you upload media.
-*   **Manual Generation:** Click the ✨ icon next to the alt text field to generate text on demand.
+*   **Manual Generation:** Adds a ✨ button next to alt text fields on bsky.app.
+Click it to generate text on demand.
-*   **Auto-Mode:** Automatically opens the alt text input and generates text when media is added (configurable).
-*   **Configurable:** Enable/disable auto-mode and notification toasts via the extension popup.
+*   **Supports Images & Videos:** Can generate alt text based on the content of both image and video uploads.
+*   **Toast Notifications:** Displays a confirmation message after generation, reminding you to review the text.
 *   **Privacy-Focused:** Media processing happens via the secure Google AI API.

 ## Installation

-*(Instructions for installing from Chrome Web Store / Firefox Add-ons or loading as an unpacked extension will go here)*
+*(Instructions for installing from Chrome Web Store / Firefox Add-ons will go here)*

 1.  **From Store (Recommended):**
     *   Coming Soon!